mikeroyal/Windows-11-Guide/Glossary.md

 [DirectStorage API](https://devblogs.microsoft.com/directx/directstorage-is-coming-to-pc/) is an API in the DirectX family originally designed for the [Velocity Architecture](https://news.xbox.com/en-us/2020/07/14/a-closer-look-at-xbox-velocity-architecture/) to Windows.

+[Deployment Image Servicing and Management (DISM)](https://learn.microsoft.com/en-us/troubleshoot/windows-server/deployment/fix-windows-update-errors) is as a Windows 10/11 tool designed to help network administrators prepare, modify, restore, and repair Windows images, including those used for Windows PE, Windows Recovery Environment (Windows RE) and Windows Setup.

 [Dynamics 365](https://dynamics.microsoft.com/en-us/) is the essential business solution for busy professionals who need to engage with customers while staying productive at work and on the go.
 Arrive prepared for every appointment and update notes, tasks, and attachments.
 Along with relevant service and sales records.

 E

+[eBPF for Windows](https://github.com/microsoft/ebpf-for-windows) is an eBPF implementation that runs on top of Windows. eBPF is a well-known technology for providing programmability and agility, especially for extending an OS kernel, for use cases such as DoS protection and observability.

 [Edge](https://www.microsoftedgeinsider.com/) is a proprietary, cross-platform web browser created by Microsoft.
 It's available on Windows, macOS, Linux, Android, and iOS.